FeiyouG/commander.nvim/README.md

-The functions in `command_center.converter` can be used to convert commands used by command_center's to/from the conventions used by another plugin.
+The functions in `command_center.converter` can be used to convert commands used by command_center to/from the conventions used by another plugin.

 Current available converters are:
 - `command_center.converter.to_nvim_set_keymap(commands)`
 - `command_center.converter.to_hydra_heads(commands)`

-You can find some examples of converters in [wiki page](https://github.com/FeiyouG/command_center.nvim/wiki/Integrations).
+You can find some example usage of converters in [wiki page](https://github.com/FeiyouG/command_center.nvim/wiki/Integrations).

 ### configuration

-You can customize `command-center`:
+The following is the default configuration for `command_center`:

 ```lua
 local telescope = require("telescope")